Aaron98990/ways-of-the-game/tactical-impact.md

 > If the referee plays the advantage for an offense for which a caution/sending-off would have been issued had play been stopped, this caution/sending-off must be issued when the ball is next out of play.
 However, if the offense was denying the opposing team an obvious goal-scoring opportunity the player is cautioned for unsporting behaviour; if the offense was interfering with or stopping a promising attack, the player is not cautioned.
 > - Law 12.3 Disciplinary Action

-This does not stop the referee from penalizing a more serious offense that occurs at the same time.
-Read more about two offenses at once in the [misconduct section](/misconduct).
+This, like anything else that is not expressly prohibited, does not stop the referee from penalizing a more serious offense that occurs at the same time.
+Read more about two offenses at once in the [restarts section](/restarts).
 If a player SPA in the penalty area which was an attempt for the ball (no card) and commits:

 - reckless foul.
 The referee would still show a yellow card for the reckless foul.
 - lack of respect of the game - (e.g. blatant holding).
 The referee would still show a yellow card for lack of respect of the game.